Gear stick: Secondary gear levers

-In some traditional four-wheel drive vehicles there can be a second gear lever which engages a low-ratio gearbox, used on tough terrain.
-Further, a similar-looking lever called a transfer case switches between two- and four-wheel drive, or engage differential locks; these are not "gear levers," however.
+Conventional four-wheel drive vehicles have one or more additional "shift levers" to engage a low-ratio gearbox (used on tough terrain), a transfer case (which switches between two- and four-wheel drive), or differential locks.
+Some more modern conventional vehicles combine controls for the low-ratio gearbox and transfer case into one lever, with three positions: 2H (for two-wheel drive in the standard high-ratio gearbox); 4H (for four-wheel drive in the standard high-ratio gearbox); and 4L (for four-wheel drive in the low-ratio gearbox).

 Shift pattern

 The shift pattern refers to the layout of the gears.
 In a typical manual transmission car, first gear is located to the left, and forwards.
 In many trucks and some sports cars it is instead in a "dog leg" position, to the left and rearwards.
 There is usually a spring-loading to return the stick to the central position.
 Reverse gear is commonly positioned in the best choice of location to avoid accidental engagement.

 Manual transmission

 A typical manual transmission vehicle, with (for example) five forward gears, will thus have seven possible positions: the five forwards gears, reverse gear, and a central "neutral" position.
 Some vehicles have a special button to prevent accidental engagement of reverse.
 Others require that the lever be lifted (e.g. Nissan), pressed down (e.g. Volkswagen), or moved with extra force (e.g. BMW) to engage reverse.
 In transmissions with reverse directly below fifth, there may be a mechanical lock-out preventing selection of reverse other than from neutral, thus preventing a driver used to a six-speed transmission from engaging reverse while trying to select sixth.
 Some transmissions also have an electronically controlled error-prevention safeguard that blocks the first and sometimes the second gear from being selected if the vehicle is moving fast enough to exceed the engine's maximum RPM.